 2005 Manning Award Winner – Vince Young

-Jan.
-11, 2006 – Texas QB Vince Young has been named the winner of the Manning Award, honoring the nation’s top quarterback, the Nokia Sugar Bowl Committee, along with the Manning family, announced Wednesday.
+NEW ORLEANS (January 11, 2006) – Texas QB Vince Young has been named the winner of the Manning Award, honoring the nation’s top quarterback, the Nokia Sugar Bowl Committee, along with the Manning family, announced Wednesday.
 Finalists for the award included Matt Leinart of USC, Drew Olson of UCLA, Brady Quinn of Notre Dame and D.J.
 Shockley of Georgia.

 “Vince Young showed us all throughout the season that he is indeed a special talent and a fine young man,” said Sugar Bowl Executive Director Paul Hoolahan.
 “His performance in the Rose Bowl served only to accentuate that.
 We are proud to have him as this year’s Manning Award winner.”